timofeysie/khipu/docs/sprints/sprint-2.md

 ```

 I think a check for null was added before line 350 to address this, so leave it for now.
 If this happens again the steps to reproduce should be captured and an issue raised.

+Not sure if I saw this again right now.
+Have to keep it open just in case.

 ### #3 detail pages lead to general description, not a detail